andrewn/realtime-analytics-feed/Readme.md

 2. In the Google Analytics Admin interface, add the `client_email` email address as a user to your Analytics account.
 This will give this application access to the API.
 3. The JSON file can either be added as `credentials.json` in this directory or supplied as an environment variables called `CREDENTIALS_JSON` when starting the app.

+Authorization
+---

+Set the AUTH_BASIC_USER and AUTH_BASIC_PASS env vars to require a username and password to access the event stream.

 Deploy to Heroku
 ---